MaxPleaner/jobapps/readme.md

 - music_services
 ```

-For each of these names, a corresponding file can be created i.e. `app/yml/companies/music_services.yml`.
+For each of these names, a corresponding companies file can be created i.e. `app/yml/companies/music_services.yml`.
 This file contains a list of objects.
 Any key can be added to a company object and used for queries through the `cli` script.

-A few keys are already used in query methods in [app/lib/reader.rb](app/lib/reader.rb):
+A few keys are already used in query methods in [app/lib/reader.rb](app/lib/reader.rb) (and, by extension, [app/cli](app/cli)):

 **basic attributes**
 - *:name* (the name of the company),